mspivak/intuitsdk-php/README.md

-# OAuth-PHP
+# Intuit PHP SDK

-PHP Sample for OAuth
+*I'm fixing a couple issues with the Intuit SDK*

+Original readme:

 Welcome to the Intuit Developer's PHP Sample OAuth App.